mistio/mist.tests/README.md

 ### Installation

-No installation is required. mist.tests should already under mist.core/src/mist.io/tests/ directory.
+No installation is required. mist.tests should already be under mist.core/src/mist.io/tests/ directory.
 If it is not, run git submodule init && git submodule update

 ### Setting up the environment